 In this post, you'll learn how to shoot half underwater photos with your GoPro.
+You'll learn about 3 challenges when shooting underwater – and how a dome port overcomes them.

 How to Shoot Half Underwater GoPro Photos